EPW80/Team-Profile-Generator/README.md

 ## Screenshots of generated HTML

 The following image shows the generated HTML’s appearance.
-The styling is leveraging BootStrap CSS 5.

 ### Desktop screenshot